relliott2016/WeatherTracker/README.md

 ## Installation
 1. Clone the repository
 2. Open `WeatherTracker.xcodeproj` in Xcode
+3. In Xcode, update the Signing & Capabilities settings to use your own development team
-3. Build and run the project on your device or simulator.
+4. Build and run the project on your device or simulator.

 ## Usage
 - Launch the app to view weather information for your saved city